forusu/fsq-friends/README.md

 # fsq-friends
-A little hyperspace project for me and my amazing friends!
+A little pseudo-webring / hyperspace project for me and my amazing friends!

 # A disclaimer
 * You are given a folder for your page, please only commit to it and it only, unless you are helping me with stuff